-Ethical leaders are honest and truthful.
+Ethical leaders are truthful.
 At a time when the significant majority of Americans do not believe elected officials are trustworthy, it is difficult for leaders to be truthful.
 Their motives may constantly be in question.
 In addition, the political dynamics can further compound the process.
 The facts can often be distorted via ads and social media.
 Yet practicing these behaviors (despite the challenges) is essential for long-term success as an ethical leader.

 Ethical leaders embrace the importance of transparency with public information.
 Just as it is a mistake for a leader to claim unwarranted credit for “good news”, it is also a mistake to withhold information when “the news is not so good”.
 It can be very damaging to the public trust when information is withheld.
 In addition, somewhat ironically, ethical leaders often assume their most important role when the times are tough.

 Ethical leaders embrace practices that are unifying, rather than dividing.
 This is a very challenging area.
 There are very powerful forces at play.
 Partisan Think Tanks are focusing on the development and promotion of “divide and conquer” strategies.
 Special interests are investing heavily in the implementation of these strategies.
 And the expanded use of the internet and social media has dramatically fueled the fragmentation of political views.
 Yet the most serious issues we face simply cannot be addressed by a fragmented nation.
 Ethical leaders understand that and are willing to stand up in the face of the powerful forces with the recognition that our nation will be stronger in the end.